How Do You Prepare HVAC Equipment for a Storm

 The safety of you and your family should come first, but if time permits, shut off your heating and air conditioning system and cover the outdoor equipment with a tarp.
 Make sure you remove the tarp and any debris before you turn your equipment back on following a storm.

-If your equipment has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts and learn about our membership plans to help keep your HVAC equipment in working order all year long.
+If your equipment has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call All American Air Service Experts and learn about our membership plans to help keep your HVAC equipment in working order all year long.